Santiago-24/FuseAIProject-PoolDetection/README.md

 # FuseAIProject-PoolDetection
-In this project YOLOv8 model is used in an object detection task for locating pools in GPS images.
+This project is aim to make use of the `YOLOv9 model` for object detection tasks.
+In particular, a dataset of 100 GPS images containing pools around a certain region has been extracted from `Google Earth Pro` and annotated by using `Label Studio`.
+In addition, this dataset has been augmented using the library `Albumentations` (in order lo preserve the correct coordinates of the corresponding bounding boxes).
+The main idea is to create a model capable of detecting and locating the pools present in a certain GPS image.